peter hanson's field guide to interesting film

 Wilson, Scott.
 Actor, 1942-2018.
 This criminally underappreciated actor began his career playing criminals, grafting his Atlanta-bred drawl and hangdog features to a bit part as a crook in "In the Heat of the Night" and to a second lead as a doomed killer in "In Cold Blood" (both 1967).
 Working sporadically through the '70s, often in thankless parts as rednecks or thugs or both, Wilson found a patron in 1980, when writer-director William Peter Blatty gave him an unusual costarring role in "The Ninth Configuration."
 Playing an astronaut whose refusal to go to the moon lands him in an asylum, Wilson is funny, intense, and heartbreaking.
 Sadly, Blatty's directorial career stalled, and he was only able to cast Wilson once more, in a terrific featured role as a nervous shrink in 1990's "The Exorcist III."
-For at least the last 20 years, Wilson has occupied the peculiar niche of the character actor, sometimes shining briefly in big movies, sometimes offering the most winning moments in small ones.
-Luckily for audiences, he's been enjoying a boom of late, appearing as an unfortunate soul in the serial-killer drama "Monster" (2003), a hilariously taciturn dad in the noted indie "Junebug" (2005), and as the casino-owner father of Marg Helgenberger's character on "CSI: Crime Scene Investigation."
+In subsequent decades, Wilson occupied the peculiar niche of the character actor, sometimes shining briefly in big movies, sometimes offering the most winning moments in small ones.
+Luckily for audiences, he enjoyed a boom in later life, appearing as an unfortunate soul in the serial-killer drama "Monster" (2003), a hilariously taciturn dad in the noted indie "Junebug" (2005), and as the casino-owner father of Marg Helgenberger's character on "CSI: Crime Scene Investigation."
 From 2011 to 2018, Wilson beautifully essayed the role of doomed farmer Hershel Greene on AMC's zombie hit "The Walking Dead," lending notes of conscience and soulfuness amid nonstop carnage.